RCIC-UCI-Public/website-rcic/docs/source/software/updates.rst

 * The :tt:`intel` and :tt:`mkl` modules provide access to a number of Intel Math Kernel Libraries including LAPACK, SCALAPACK, BLAS and threading options.
 The MKL libraries can be linked with Intel or GNU compilers.
-If you are compiling software yourself and are using :tt:`intel` or :tt:`mkl` modules please see `Intel MKL Documentaion <https://software.intel.com/en-us/mkl/documentation/view-all>`_ and `Intel MKL Link Advisory <https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl-link-line-advisor.html#gs.o9qcu1>`_ to help you figure out how to use variables set by them.
+If you are compiling software yourself and are using :tt:`intel` or :tt:`mkl` modules please see `Intel MKL Documentation <https://software.intel.com/en-us/mkl/documentation/view-all>`_ and `Intel MKL Link Advisory <https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl-link-line-advisor.html#gs.o9qcu1>`_ to help you figure out how to use variables set by them.
 * ``docker`` is not available per security vulnerability.
 Use *singularity* instead.